fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 *Author's note: this post's text was drafted with assistance from Fable 5.*

+**TL;DR**

+- Seventeen experiments, three layers: the raw Linux primitive, gVisor's `MemoryFile` internals, and real `runsc` on real KVM.
+All runnable from the published code.
+- Shared-base restore is a measured 5.5x physical-memory flatten (Pss against a paired no-base baseline, N=8, through the runsc CLI).
+KVM only.
+- Snapshot restore beats cold start about 24x in wall time and 14x in CPU for a real ADK agent, on both KVM and systrap.
+- A parked agent costs about 248 KiB beside one shared base, versus about 81 MiB for a full checkpoint.

 This is the lab-notebook companion to
 [Sharing gVisor guest memory worked on KVM.
 Snapshot restore mattered more.](/posts/gvisor-shared-memory-snapshot-restore/) That post tells the story; this one shows the experiments.
 Each test below gets its own